Public Health and Hospitals

 - Trevalyn Maternity Home, Rossett

 Denbighshire Archives holds the main collection of hospital records for the North Wales Hospital in Denbigh.
 The collection is one of the most comprehensive examples of asylum records in the country.
 The hospital was known by various names during its existence- The North Wales Lunatic Asylum, The North Wales Counties Lunatic Asylum, The North Wales Counties Mental Hospital and The North Wales Mental Hospital.

 The collection includes administrative records such as minutes and annual reports plus a fantastic collection patient records, from 1848 when the hospital opened and until the establishment of the NHS in 1948, and which have been used to research the care and treatment of patients and attitudes to mental illness.

-Unfortunately the catalogue for this collection is not available on our database but you can see the paper copy list here.
 You can also search for a patient at the hospital between 1848 and 1914 using the patient index.